dubcat/PathOfExile/README.md

 ### The Sarn Encampment

-- Talk to Maramoa
-  - Take Despair

 - Talk to Clarissa
   - Get Sewer Key

-  - Buy 2x Spellslinger
+- Talk to Maramoa
-  - Buy Bane
+  - Take Conductivity

 - Go to The Slum

 #### Gem Links

-- Spellslinger > Essence Drain > Void Manipulation Support | (B-B-G)

-- Frenzy | (G) | Never Level, keep at Level 1
+- Orb of Storms + Elemental Focus + Onslaught | B-B-G

+- Drop Frost Bomb

 ### The Slum (20-28)